Sugar Pine Lumber Company: Pinedale Mill

-Tourism and Film
+Tourism and film

 Challenged by a dwindling lumber supply and collapse of the lumber market, the Sugar Pine Company sought alternative sources of revenue.
 Tourist excursions began in 1930.
 The trips included passage from Fresno to Central Camp by train on specially outfitted flatcars.
 A complete program included boxing and wrestling bouts, lumberjack exhibitions, dancing to a pops orchestra, and overnight accommodations in the lumberjack dormitories.

 In 1931, RKO Pictures rented the mountain facility as the setting for Carnival Boat starring William Boyd and Ginger Rogers.
 The film was praised for its "realistic depiction of life in the lumber camps."

-Bankruptcy & Liquidation
+Bankruptcy and liquidation

 Despite its record-setting lumber production the company lost money from the start.
 What's more, the company was seriously undercapitalized.
 Eighty percent of its operating capital was borrowed.
 This led the company to quickly exhaust its timber tracts to help service its debts.
 By 1930, much of their timber was used up.
 Despite their petition to open timber tracts east of Chiquito Ridge, the government wouldn't sell more trees to the company.

 Excessive operating costs, the after-effects of the 1929 stock market crash, and collapse of the lumber market in 1931 were too much.
 After a failed bid to merge with Yosemite Lumber Company, the Sugar Pine Company went into bankruptcy on June 13, 1933.

 Following the bankruptcy of Sugar Pine Lumber, operations on the Minarets and Western railway were suspended by the railroad commission in September 1933.
 While technically a common carrier, over ninety-five percent of the freight carried by the railroad was for the logging company.